garyg1/cis4914-sp20/README.md

-## Code for Orphaned Triples in UF VIVO
+## Code for Orphaned Triples in UF VIVO Project

 ## Introduction
 This project involved locating orphaned (and other constraint-violating) triples in an RDF database.
 This is the code used for the analysis as described in the report (available in `report/report.pdf`).
 (Much of the code that was unsuccessful in achieving that goal was removed from the repository.)